mui/material-ui/docs/src/pages/customization/palette/palette-de.md

 # Palette

-<p class="description">The palette enebles you to modify the color of the components to suit your brand.</p>
+<p class="description">The palette enables you to modify the color of the components to suit your brand.</p>

 ## Intentionen